johnmcalester/johnmcalester/README.md

 👀 I’m a developer and photographer from Nothern California.

-🌱 I’m currently learning Vite.
+🌱 I’m currently learning NextJS.